apache/eventmesh-site/docs/sdk-java/02-http.md

 # HTTP Protocol

 EventMesh SDK for Java implements the HTTP producer and consumer of asynchronous messages.
 Both the producer and consumer require an instance of `EventMeshHttpClientConfig` class that specifies the configuration of EventMesh HTTP client.
-The `liteEventMeshAddr`, `userName`, and `password` fields should match the `eventmesh.properties` file of EventMesh runtime.
+The `liteEventMeshAddr`, `userName`, and `password` fields should match the `eventmesh.properties` file of EventMesh Runtime.

 ```java
 import org.apache.eventmesh.client.http.conf.EventMeshHttpClientConfig;